Say "Yes and…" to an improv class.

 (You’ve gotta start at the beginning)

 Improv is more fun when everyone gets involved.
-Learn to explore a one-word suggestion as a team and how about group games to make a complete Harold.
+Learn to explore a one-word suggestion and take your scenes further by identifying ‘game’ and bringing your scenes back for second beats.

 By the end of the session, you’ll be performing a complete Harold (or two) on stage at The Push Comedy Theater.
 Friends and Family are encouraged to come and witness this crowning achievement.